usvc/db/README.md

 # migrate database to the next step only (using files at ./path/to/migrations)
 db migrate ./path/to/migrations;

-# migrate database upwards for 2 steps only (using files at ./path/to/migrations)
+# migrate database upwards for two steps only (using files at ./path/to/migrations)
 db migrate --steps 2 ./path/to/migrations;

 # migrate database to the latest step (using files at ./path/to/migrations)
 db migrate --latest ./path/to/migrations;

+# rollback database to the previous step only (using files at ./path/to/migrations)
+db rollback ./path/to/migrations;

+# rollback database two steps only (using files at ./path/to/migrations)
+db rollback --steps 2 ./path/to/migrations;
 ```

 ## Show Help